jeroenmaagdenberg/Goodreads-QandA-ReviewSentiment/README.md

 2) `regression.R`

 ### Shortcut
-If the cleaning and sentiment measurement processes are not of interest, unzip `sentiment.zip` in the `gen/dataprep` folder to gain access to the files that are used for the regression analyses in `regression.R`.
+If the cleaning and sentiment measurement processes are not of interest, unzip `sentiment.zip` located in the `gen/dataprep` folder to gain access to the files used for the analyses in `regression.R`.